u2d-ai/msaSDK/README.md

 ## How to create the documentation
+### Create all docs completly new, normaly only run first time :
-Run the following commands (ONLY when you added a lot to the overall structure, OVERRIDES docs/source!!!):
+!!!
+Run command ONLY when you added a lot to the overall structure, OVERRIDES docs/source !!!:

     python automate_mkdocs.py

 This will autofill the mkdocs.yaml and mkgendocs.yaml file.

-    That's what you use to update the md files after changes: gendocs --config mkgendocs.yml
+### That's what you run to update the md files after changes:

+    gendocs --config mkgendocs.yml

 This command takes our mkgendocs file, and generates our markdown files!
 Note: you may need to create the docs folder in your root directory.